golden gate bridge san francisco

 Palace of Fine Arts

-The Palace of Fine Arts is a bit of a weird one to be honest.
-It’s very pretty, and it’s kind of historic, but unless you’re attending a concert or getting your wedding photos taken (as many were), it won’t take you long to look around.
+The Palace of Fine Arts is a pretty spot for a quick look, if you’re in the area.
 It was built in 1915 for the Panama-Pacific Exposition, as a place to exhibit artworks.
 Much like the Eiffel Tower, which was also built for an expo, it wasn’t meant to last but it was so popular that it has stood the test of time (with a little extra reinforcement of the original temporary design).
 It’s inspired by Ancient Roman and Ancient Greek ruins, but isn’t a replica of any particular ancient site, so it’s kind of historical fiction.
 It’s very pretty though and worth visiting if you’re in the area.

 I would not recommend walking from the Ferry Building, to Fisherman’s Wharf, to the Palace of Fine Arts, to the Golden Gate Bridge however.
 There is definitely a better way to see San Francisco, and I’ll write a suggested itinerary post once I figure it out.